List of FC Pune City records and statistics

 FC Pune City (FCPC) is an Indian professional football club based in the city of Pune, Maharashtra, which plays in the Indian Super League.
 The club was formed in 2014 with a philosophy to provide stimulus to the growth and development of football in the state of Maharashtra and to participate in the inaugural season of the Indian Super League.
 The team is owned by Rajesh Wadhawan Group, its promoters Mr. Kapil Wadhawan and Mr. Dheeraj Wadhawan and actor Arjun Kapoor.

 The philosophy behind the inception of the club was to promote and develop the game of football in the city of Pune right from the grassroots levels onwards.
-FC Pune City aims to be the club which players passionately aspire to be a part of and a club to whom fans pledge their loyalties.
+FC Pune City aims to be the club which players aspire to be a part of and a club to whom fans pledge their loyalties.

-In 2016, FC Pune City became the only professional football club in India to have teams which participated at all levels of professional football; Senior Team (ISL), U-18 Team (I-League U-18), U- 16 Team, U-14 Team and the Women’s Team.
+In 2016, FC Pune City became the only professional football club in India to have teams which participated at all levels of professional football; Senior Team (ISL), U-18 Team (I-League U-18), U- 16 Team, U-14 Team and the Women's Team.